ValueMelody/melody-invest/README.md

-interfaces -> shared interfaces for the whole project constants -> shared constants for the whole project
+interfaces -> shared interfaces for the whole project constants -> shared constants for the whole project helpers -> shared functions for the whole project

 client -> frontend site for general users index.tsx -> React root